Swiss stocks - Factors to watch on Oct 14

-* Tesco drops as analysts spot weaknesses in results (Recasts with details and closing prices)

-ZURICH Oct 14 Swiss stocks were expected to open slightly lower on Monday, taking their cue from Asia, as the prospect of a possible U.S. debt default dampened investor sentiment.
+ZURICH Oct 14 Swiss stocks were seen falling slightly on Tuesday, following some Asian shares lower, on renewed worries about the health of the global economy.

-The Swiss blue-chip SMI was seen slipping 0.3 percent to 7,916 points, according to premarket indications by bank Julius Baer.
+The Swiss blue-chip SMI was seen opening down 0.6 percent at 8,292 points, according to premarket indications by bank Julius Baer.

 For more, click on: